 Connect a shipping carrier

-Add FedEx, UPS, USPS or the built-in test carrier under Settings → Shipping Carriers, enter the credentials, then test the connection.
+Add FedEx, UPS, USPS, DHL or the built-in test carrier under Settings → Shipping Carriers, enter the credentials, then test the connection.

 Carrier configurations let the app rate-shop and print labels through your own carrier accounts.
 You add one configuration per carrier account.